Mycellf/time_travel_stealth_game/README.md

 ## Level Editor Info

-The level editor will save and load levels into the `resources/levels` directory it is within.
+The level editor will save and load levels into the `resources/levels` directory found in the same folder it is run from, if found.
 The game will start at the level called `start`.

 Press `F3` or `shift + 0` to toggle the level editor.

 You can click and drag entities.
 Hold shift to snap to the nearest half tile.

 Commands:
 * `/save ?name` saves the level to the provided name.
 Adding characters that could be potentially interpreted as file path delimeters such as `/` or `\` may cause unexpected behavior.
+No spaces are allowed and anything after the first space will be ignored.
 If `name` is not provided it will save to the currently loaded level.
 * `/load ?name` loads the level with the provided name.
-As above, don't add `/` or `\`.
+As above, don't add spaces, `/`, or `\`.
 If `name` is not provided it will load the last saved state of the current level.
 * `/clear` clears the loaded level without effecting any level files.
 Using `/save` or `/load` immediately after calling this will require that `name` is specified.
 * `/tile ?leftclick ?rightclick ?middleclick` enters tile painting mode.
 The available tiles are `empty`, `brick1`, `brick2`, `wood`, and `hourglass`.
 If an argument is not provided, it will default to `empty`.
 Press `escape` or `/` to exit tile painting mode.
 * `/entity (...)` will enter entity placing mode with the entity you specified.
 Hold `shift` to snap to the nearest half tile.
 Its subcommands are: